 - 2 Other ways to fix the issue

 - Apple Pay not showing up or working on Apple Watch

 - Unable to add a debit or credit card to Apple Watch?
 Let’s fix that

 There are many reasons why a user could get the “could not set up Apple Pay” error message on their device.
 It could be due to having the incorrect settings set up or even an unstable internet connection.

-If you run into this error on your Apple Watch, first make sure that you turn on wrist detection and have a passcode set for your Apple Watch–these are two requirements to use Apple Pay on Apple Watch.
+If you run into this error on your Apple Watch, first make sure that you turn on wrist detection and have a passcode set for your Apple Watch–these are two requirements to use Apple Pay on your Apple Watch.